 - Brochure Templates

 1. Consulting Proposal Templates

 Acquiring new clients is one of the biggest challenges many consultants face.
 You need to convince them that you are the right person to fix their problems.
 But I don’t need to tell you this, you’ve probably experienced it first-hand.

-So let’s talk about how you can design a consulting proposal that turns leads into clients.
+So let’s talk about how you can design a consulting proposal (also known as a business proposal) that turns leads into clients.

 A consulting proposal acts as a sales pitch that you send to a potential client.
 In your consulting proposal, you typically include:

 - An outline of how you will handle a specific project